Frequently Asked Questions About Counseling

 What models of therapy do you use in counseling?

-Therapy isn't a one-size-fits-all approach and therefore I apply Humanistic Therapy and support the Integrative therapy model which gives me the greatest flexibility to use different techniques from various therapeutic models.
+Therapy isn't a one-size-fits-all approach.
+I offer a Humanistic and Integrative therapy approach.
+This gives me the greatest flexibility to use different techniques from various therapeutic models.
 The combination of Humanistic and Integrative therapy offers a client what works best for them and emphasizes unconditional positive regard and personal growth.

 With that in mind, I weave Jungian psychology, Depth psychology into my practice and Interpersonal therapy and Transpersonal psychology.

 Both Jungian and Depth psychology "study dreams, images, symptoms, slips of the tongue, spontaneous humor, meaningful coincidences as well as interpersonal engagements, depth [psychology] attempt[s] to understand the language and the dynamics of the unconscious as it manifests in their work with clients and in the world...."
-(Source: Pacifica Graduate Institute).
+(Pacifica Graduate Institute)

 As for Interpersonal and Transpersonal psychology these models of counseling support your interpersonal relationships and the connection between mind, body, and spirit.